ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 **1 - Start by creating an SAML 2.0 down-party in [FoxIDs Control Client](control.md#foxids-control-client)**

 1. Select the Parties tab and then the Down-parties
-2. Click Create down-party and then SMAL 2.0
+2. Click Create down-party and then SAML 2.0
 3. Add the name
 4. Select where the user should be allowed to login in Allow up-party names